AtosiDas/Rust-Tutorial/README.md

 1️⃣ Today, I delved into Rust's ownership, borrowing, and slices, key concepts ensuring memory safety.
 Rust grants control over memory usage, automating cleanup via ownership, and eliminating manual memory management hassles.

+**Day 8**

+Today, I delved into the concept of structs in Rust.

+1️⃣ Structs Exploration: Explored the fundamentals of structs in Rust, learning how they organize related data fields.

+2️⃣ Practical Application: Implemented my understanding by defining a struct representing a rectangle and creating a method to calculate its area based on width and height.